-A management plan for a protected area is a document which sets out the management approach and goals, together with a framework for decision making, to apply in the protected area over a given period of time.64 The consultants found no provision in law for a protected area management plan but the Wildlife Division of the Forestry Commission has produced management plans for all the established PAs in the country.
-The core objective of the management plans65 reviewed was to protect and maintain biodiversity.
-There are also specific biodiversity-related objectives such as bush fire control, and specific objectives related to the improvement of people of fringe community's well-being, e.g. setting up of community committees that regulate harvesting of Non-Timber Forest Products.
-The plans appeared to give the park managers significant amount of discretion in managing the PAs.
-Some of the plans did not provide for the life of the plan and basic cycle for review, revision and updating.
+A management plan for a protected area is a document which sets out the management approach and goals, together with a framework for decision making, to apply in the protected area over a given period of time.
+The consultants found no provision in law for a protected area management plan but the Wildlife Division of the Forestry Commission has produced

-62 Regulation 6 of the Wildlife Reserves Regulations, 1971 (L.I.
+&lt;sup>62 Regulation 6 of the Wildlife Reserves Regulations, 1971 (L.I.
 710) states that "Reserve" includes a National Park, Game Production Reserve, Strict Nature Reserve and Wildlife Sanctuary.

-63 1994 Forest and Wildlife Policy of Ghana
+Forest and Wildlife Policy of Ghana